 - A statement of the December 31 value of an individual’s IRA, commonly called a Fair Market Value (FMV) statement.

-- A required minimum distribution (RMD) notice applicable traditional, simplified employee pension (SEP), and Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA owners who are required to take an RMD for that year.
+- A required minimum distribution (RMD) notice, applicable for traditional, simplified employee pension (SEP), and Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA owners who are required to take an RMD for that year.

 - Usually, an income tax withholding notification for IRA owners who are taking preauthorized (automatic) payments from a traditional, SEP, or SIMPLE IRA.